Center for Health and Counseling – Creighton University

 Cultural activities include the Omaha Playhouse, the Omaha Symphony, the Omaha Ballet, and Joslyn Art Museum.
 Venues such as the Orpheum Theatre, the Holland Center, and the CenturyLink Center provide opportunities for a variety of entertainment events.
 The city sponsors a AAA baseball team, the Storm Chasers, and a junior hockey team, the Lancers.
 Creighton University and the University of Nebraska at Omaha provide intercollegiate athletic events.
 Go Bluejays!

 California School of Professional Psychology, 1976

 Developmental issues of college students, grief reactions, family influences upon mental health, suicide prevention, management of psychological crises, personality assessment.

 Self-esteem, relationship concerns, anxiety, depression, grief, procrastination, body image and eating disorders, identity development (including multicultural and LGBTQ identity), and trauma.

 Women's issues, addiction and recovery, adolescent and adult development, cultural identity development, mindfulness, nutrition, weight control, wellness.

-CHC requires attendance at their open house events Thursdays in addition to Friday interviews.
+Creighton requires attendance at the open house the day before interviews in addition to interviews.